philipp-baumann/leaf-starch-spc/README.md

 with the above title.

-The directory is self-contained and is designed to run reproducibly, either on your local operating system or a Docker container.
+The directory is self-contained and is designed to run reproducibly, either on your local operating system or in a Docker container.
 The description about how deploy this Docker image and run all analyses within this project can be found below.